Araxiel/py-ck2-province-set-upper/docs/README.md

 Written using [Python 3.7.0](https://www.python.org/downloads/release/python-370/)

-This is a super leightweight little tool I wrote for myself using Pythonm.
+This is a super leightweight little tool I wrote for myself using Python.
 It's not fancy, but it get's the job done with incredible efficiency.

+It's use lies somewhere between doing everything manually, and something like CK2's StoryGen.

+Planned:
+  * Random Dynasty generator
+  * Random History generator

 ___

 Written by [Araxiel](https://github.com/Araxiel)